Erriez/ErriezRotaryEncoderFullStep/README.md

-# Rotary library for Arduino
+# 3 speed Rotary library for Arduino

 This is a three speed rotary library for Arduino.
 Half and full step rotaries are supported.